OscarBackman92/Project-1-Oscar-B-ckmanv2/README.md

 For tablets, laptops and desktops

 ![navbar](assets/readme_images/navbar_larger_screen.png)
+* Consists of a navigation bar for both mobile phones and larger screens.
-The navigation bar provides easy access to different sections of the website, including the home page, our menu, and about us page.
-Value it provides is accessibility on all screen sizes.
+* Provides easy access to different sections of the website, enhancing user navigation and experience across various devices.

-#### Landing Page
-The landing page features a captivating hero image and headings that introduce The Waffle Truck and its offerings.

 #### Hero Image and Headings
 ![Hero Image](assets/readme_images/theperfectloaf_my_best_sourdough_waffles-7-1080x720.jpg)
-The hero section showcases an enticing image related to waffles along with descriptive headings to attract visitors.
+* The hero section showcases an enticing image related to waffles along with descriptive headings to attract visitors.
+* So that the user is sure what this website is about WAFFLES!

 #### Lower Navigation and location with newsletter form